 That being said, time limits can be adjusted if the Soldier has an approved medical profile.

-A form of punishment for not meeting someone else’s standard.
+Basically, a form of punishment for not meeting someone else's standard.

 By surpassing I simply mean mastering your own weaknesses, whether they be mental or physical.

 If all you are doing is trying to please your superiors you are not thinking correctly.

 Your superiors, co-workers and peers should not have to ask you to get up to make a physical training formation.

 Sadly, these things take place in our Armed Forces.